leettools-dev/leettools/README.md

 local knowledge bases.

-With a DuckDB-backend and configurable LLM settings, LeetTools can run with minimal resource requirements and can be easily integrated with other applications need search and knowledge base support.
+With a DuckDB-backend and configurable LLM settings, LeetTools can run with minimal resource requirements on the command line and can be easily integrated with other applications need AI search and knowledge base support.

 Currently LeetTools provide the following workflow: